-The headteacher/ Head of School or (where the headteacher/Head of School is the subject of an allegation) the CEO or the chair of the Academies Advisory Committee (the 'case manager') should discuss the allegation immediately with the local authority designated officer.
-This discussion will consider the nature, content and context of the allegation and agree to a course of action.
+The headteacher (where the headteacher is the subject of an allegation), the chair of the Advisory Committee, (the 'case manager'), should discuss the allegation immediately with the local authority designated officer.
+This discussion will consider the nature, content and context of the allegation and agree a course of action.
 There may be situations when the case manager will want to involve the police immediately, for example if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
 Where there is no such evidence, the case manager will discuss the allegations with the designated officer in order to help determine whether police involvement is necessary.
 The case manager will inform the accused person about the allegation as soon as possible after consulting the designated officer.
-Where the police and/or children's social care services are involved, the case manager will only share such information with the individual as agreed upon by those agencies.
+Where the police and/or children's social care services are involved, the case manager will only share such information with the individual as has been agreed with those agencies.

 If the initial sharing of information leads to a decision that no further action is to be taken in regard to the individual facing the allegation or concern, this decision and a justification for it will be recorded by both the case manager and the designated officer, and agreement reached on what information should be put in writing to the individual concerned and by whom.
 The case manager will then consider with the designated officer what action should follow both in respect of the individual and those who made the initial allegation.
-If the allegation is about physical contact, the strategy discussion or initial evaluation will take into account that the Trust staff are entitled to use reasonable force to control or restrain children in certain circumstances.
+If the allegation is about physical contact, the strategy discussion or initial evaluation will take into account that school staff are entitled to use reasonable force to control or restrain children in certain circumstances.

 Where it is clear that an investigation by the police or children's social care services is unnecessary, or the strategy discussion or initial evaluation decides that is the case, the designated officer will discuss the next steps with the case manager.
-In those circumstances, the options open to the Trust or college depend on the nature and circumstances of the allegation and the evidence and information available.
+In those circumstances, the options open to the school or college depend on the nature and circumstances of the allegation and the evidence and information available.
 This will range from taking no further action to dismissal or a decision not to use the person's services in future.
 Suspension will not be the default position: an individual should be suspended only if there is no reasonable alternative.